testingisdocumenting/webtau/webtau-docs/znai/groovy-standalone-runner/test-execution.md

 Maven: :include-file: maven/plugin-wildcard.xml
 ```

-It is also possible to include a set of base directories and webtau will then find all `*.groovy` files within
+It is also possible to include a set of base directories and WebTau will then find all `*.groovy` files within
 them, recursively:

 ```tabs